WAR Paper 1 LONDON INTELLIGENCE REPORT 1940

 Fortunately, this did not happen.
 But it did happen throughout what was termed the Third Reich.
 It also happened throughout what was termed the Japanese Empire.

-I reflect upon this when I look at the War in Ukraine and the War in Israel and Gaza and the Lebanon.
+I reflect upon this when I look at the War in Ukraine and the War in Israel and Gaza and the Lebanon, and now Syria.
 The League of Nations proved to be impotent in reining in dictators, instead giving them carte blanche to inflict upon the world the most terrible catastrophe in the history of humankind.
-The United Nations seems to be set upon the same course.
+I fear that the United Nations demonstrates a similar impotence.

 They who maintain a close eye on history quietly place within their defences that awareness that enables us to live freely and independently, at the same time following that very ancient principle: